 For me, the highlight of the McManus Museum is the Victoria Gallery which is similar to Edinburgh’s National Gallery but isn’t quite as stuffy, and I was also impressed by the Creative Learning Suite where the museum runs education workshops.

-There’s easily a full afternoon’s-worth of things to look at inside the McManus Museum so it’s just as well they’ve managed to include a decent café in there as well as an above-average shop.
+If you’re looking for things to do in Scotland with kids there’s easily an afternoon’s-worth of fun (and free) entertainment inside the McManus Museum, and they’ve managed to include a decent café in there as well as an above-average gift shop.

 Stirling Castle sits just under Edinburgh Castle in terms of size but it more than makes up for it with the incredible views it offers from every balcony, plus it’s nowhere near as busy as Edinburgh Castle – something you’ll only appreciate if you’ve ever been to the capital at the weekend.